-We started the Change Maker Awards two years ago to give a “shout out” to the people and organizations moving us forward in the field of child and adolescent mental health.
+We started the Change Maker Awards three years ago to give a “shout out” to the people and organizations moving us forward in the field of child and adolescent mental health.
 Just as the country needed to know about the millions of young people with mental health and learning disorders who were struggling and finding ways to thrive, we thought, highlighting these Change Makers would allow people to connect with and support them.
 To counter a public health crisis in children’s mental health, with lack of access to care and stigma and misunderstanding rampant, we don’t just need a movement.
 We need many movements.

 “You come down from something that to you was beautiful,” Paul said, “and you are told you have a defect.”
 He described being told that with medication he could “get by,” which was not only uninspiring for a wildly creative young man; it pushed him to embrace chaos.